Resources for Support Coordinators

 As a support coordinator (or CoS – coordinator of supports), you play a central role in facilitating great outcomes for people with disability.

-At the Housing Hub, we want to work with you to achieve the best possible housing outcomes for the participants you are supporting.
+At Housing Hub, we want to work with you to achieve the best possible housing outcomes for the participants you are supporting.

 Below is some information and resources to help.